If the world of business were a simpler place, you wouldn’t need a target market or use target market examples as a reference point.

 You can position your product to appeal to multiple segments or you can create a product for only one segment.

 Rela creates software that small business owners use to build microsites and generate leads.
 The features are peculiar to the needs of real estate agents.
 As the product develops, it continues to add tools for the target market instead of all small business owners that need a website.

 There are two ways to market your business.

 - As the solution to any and everyone’s problem

-- As the solution to a problem a specific group of people have
+- As the solution to a problem that a specific group of people has

 It’s been proven time and again that choosing a target market is one of the best things you can do for yourself.

 Because you’re able to create products, services, and messaging that appeals to a specific group as opposed to every one.

 Use this post as a springboard for choosing the perfect target market for your business.

 Let me know what you think of the target market examples in this post and how you’re using them to grow your business.